salvaguarda-labxp-team/app-react-native/readme.md

   eas build --platform android --profile preview --non-interactive
   ```
   Whenever `main` gets pushed or the `CI` pipeline executes successfully, the `EAS Build (android)` pipeline executes.
 It is also possible to execute this workflow manually through the repository's `Github Actions` section.

+# Deploy
+This project uses `Expo` to maintaing app builds and distribute it.
+A free `Expo` account is maintained and it's `EXPO_SECRET` token is configured in the repo's workflow environment.
+Currently, only `android` (APK) builds are supported, and are made available to internal distribution through `Expo`-generated links.
+The repository supports Continuous Deployment through `GitHub Actions` workflows, building the app at `Expo` whenever the `main` branch is pushed.
+See more at the `Pipelines` section.